 Menswear inspired clothes have always inspired women.
-Babyboomer may recall how we fought to wear pants at school.
-Think of the 1980s power suits.
-Read how to wear menswear without looking like trying too hard or not trying at all.
+Think Marlene Dietrich in her tuxedo in the 30s.
+Babyboomer may recall how we fought to wear jeans and/or pants at school.
+Remember the power suits with camisoles underneath in Europe in the 80s.
+Read how to get ageless style in menswear without looking like trying too hard or not trying at all.

 - Menswear Is Related to Power

-- Stylist’s Secrets to Ageless Chic in Menswear
+- Stylist’s Secrets to Ageless Style in Menswear

 - Great Menswear Outfit Ideas for Women of All Ages